edgeimpulse/example-standalone-inferencing-linux/README.md

 1. `docker run --rm -v $PWD:/linux-impulse-runner/linux_aarch64 test-jetson-nano /bin/bash -c "cd /linux-impulse-runner/linux_aarch64 && CC=aarch64-linux-gnu-gcc CXX=aarch64-linux-gnu-g++ APP_CUSTOM=1 TARGET_JETSON_NANO=1 make -j"`

-(if you mount edge-impulse-sdk as a volume with docker as well, then you can symlink from inside the container)
+(if you mount edge-impulse-sdk as a volume with docker as well, then you can symlink from inside the container) Note that there is significant ramp up time required for TensorRT.
+The first time you run a new model the model needs to be optimized - which might take up to 30 seconds, then on every startup the model needs to be loaded in - which might take up to 5 seconds.
+To see performance on the custom application you probably want to run the classification in a loop.